jumpinjackie/forge-e33-mod/design/RED.md

 ### Design Notes

- - In the game, Grosse Tete is a boss whose gimmick is repeatedly bouncing and slamming the ground.
+ - In the game, Grosse Tête is a boss whose gimmick is repeatedly bouncing and slamming the ground.
  - It starts off with 2 consecutive strikes and repeats, adding 2 consecutive strikes each time.
  - At 24 consecutive strikes, it self-destructs.
  - 2,4,6,8,10,12,14,16,18,20,22,24 = 12 times.